BdR76/CSVLint/docs/readme.md

 to unexpected results when reformatting or validating the data.

 The metadata is based on the `schema.ini` format and it is important for the edit options in the plug-in to work correctly.
-You can press "Refresh from Data" to automatically detect the metadata from the datafile, and/or manually edit the metadata in the textbox.
+You can press "Detect columns" to automatically detect the metadata from the datafile, and/or manually edit the metadata in the textbox.
 When manually editing the metadata, always press the save icon (blue disk) to apply it before continuing.

-### Refresh from Data ###
+### Detect columns ###

-Press the "Refresh from Data" button to auto-detect column types from the currently active file.
+Press the "Detect columns" button to auto-detect column types from the currently active file.
 The auto-detection function will try to infer the column separator character and column data types by looking at the data.
 When a file is opened and no schema.ini is found then